magento/glossary/src/terms/cache-type.md

   tags:
     - "programming"
   synonyms: []
-  relatedTerms:
-    - "cache-types"
 ---
-A cache stores data so that future calls for that data can be loaded quicker, and Magento includes these types: configuration, layout, block HTML layout, full page (the most well-known), collections, DDL, EAV, reflection, translation, integration configuration, integration API configuration, web services configuration.
+A cache stores data so that future calls for that data can be loaded quicker.

+Magento Open Source includes these types: Configuration, Layouts, Block HTML output, Collections Data, Reflection Data, Database DDL operations, Compiled Config, EAV types and attributes, Customer Notification, Integrations Configuration, Integrations API Configuration, Page Cache (the most well-known), Web Services Configuration, Translations.

+Also, Magento Commerce includes these additional types: Target Rule, Google Product Cache, Vertex.

 Other types can be created and defined.